 GUATEMALA - La Bolsa - Encuentros

-« Notes of almond, macadamia, hazelnut and floral flavors. »
+« Notes of citrus, almond, macadamia, hazelnut and floral flavors. »

 This coffee is produced in La Bolsa, a 108-hectare farm located in the heart of the Huehuetenango region.
 An exceptional coffee grown on the calcareous soil of La Libertad at 1,600 meters above sea level with ideal atmospheric conditions.
 Its singular aromatic complexity is internationally recognized, with a chocolate profile and its citruses long-lasting, real signature of this coffee.